Klagenfurt am Wörthersee: Name

-Carinthia's eminent linguists Primus Lessiak and Eberhard Kranzmayer assumed that the city's name, which literally translates as "Ford of lament" or "ford of complaints", had something to do with the superstitious thought that fateful fairies or demons tend to live around treacherous waters or swamps.
-In Old Slovene, cviljovec is a place haunted by such a wailing female ghost or cvilya.
+The Carinthian linguists Primus Lessiak and Eberhard Kranzmayer assumed that the city's name, which literally translates as 'ford of lament' or 'ford of complaints', had something to do with the superstitious thought that fateful fairies or demons tend to live around treacherous waters or swamps.
+In Old Slovene, a cviljovec is a place haunted by such a wailing female ghost or cvilya.
 Thus, they assumed that Klagenfurt's name was a translation made by the German settlers of the original Slovene name of the neighbouring wetland.
-However, the earliest Slovene mention of Klagenfurt in the form of "v Zelouzi" ("in Celovec", the Slovene name for Klagenfurt), dating from 1615, is 400 years more recent and thus could be a translation from German.
-The latest interpretation, on the other hand, is that the Old Slovene cviljovec itself goes back to an Italic l'aquiliu meaning a place at or in the water, which would make the wailing-hag theory obsolete.
+However, the earliest Slovene mention of Klagenfurt in the form of v Zelouzi ('in Celovec', the Slovene name for Klagenfurt), dating from 1615, is 400 years more recent and thus could be a translation from German.
+A later interpretation is that Old Slovene cviljovec may itself derive from an Italic l'aquiliu 'place at or in the water', which would make the wailing-hag theory obsolete.

-Scholars had at various times attempted to explain the city's peculiar name: In the 14th century, the abbot and historiographer John of Viktring translated Klagenfurt's name in his Liber certarum historiarum as Queremoniae Vadus, i.e. "ford of complaint", Hieronymus Megiser, Master of the university college of the Carinthian Estates in Klagenfurt and editor of the earliest printed history of the duchy in 1612, believed to have found the origin of the name in a "ford across the River Glan", which, however, is impossible for linguistic reasons.
-The common people also sought an explanation: A baker's apprentice was accused of theft and executed, but when a few days afterwards the alleged theft turned out to be a mistake and the lad was proved to be totally innocent, the citizens' "lament" ("Klagen") went forth and forth".
+Pre-modern scholars attempted to explain the city's peculiar name using pseudo-etymologies: in the 14th century, the abbot and historiographer John of Viktring translated Klagenfurt's name in his Liber certarum historiarum as Queremoniae Vadus 'ford of complaint', Hieronymus Megiser, master of the university college of the Carinthian Estates in Klagenfurt and editor of the earliest printed history of the duchy in 1612, believed the name to mean 'ford across the Glan River', which, however, is impossible for linguistic reasons.
+The common people also sought an explanation in a story that a baker's apprentice was accused of theft and executed, but when the alleged theft turned out to be a mistake a few days afterwards, and the lad was proved innocent, the citizens' "lament" (Klagen) went forth and forth.
 This story was reported by Aeneas Silvius Piccolomini, who later became Pope Pius II.

-In 2007, the city changed its official name to "Klagenfurt am Wörthersee" (i.e., Klagenfurt on Lake Wörth).
-However, since there are no other settlements by the name of Klagenfurt anywhere, the previous shorter name remains ubiquitous.
+In 2007, the city changed its official name to Klagenfurt am Wörthersee ('Klagenfurt on Lake Wörth').
+However, since there are no other settlements called Klagenfurt in the world, the previous shorter name is nearly always used.